Truncation uncertainties for accurate quantum simulations of lattice gauge theories: Truncation Errors in Pure Gauge Theories

-For a $U(1)$ lattice gauge theory on a single plaquette, $\hat{V}_\Lambda$ will contain matrix elements of the plaquette operator, and the diagonal matrix elements of $\hat{H}$ are given by the electric energy.
-Therefore, the truncation effects for low-lying states in this theory scale as $\mathcal{O}\left(\frac{1}{(\Lambda!)^2}\right)$.
-For a theory with a boson creation operator and number operator in the Hamiltonian, $\hat{V}_\Lambda$ matrix elements scale as $\sqrt{\Lambda}$, and the diagonal entries of $\hat{H}_\Lambda$ scale as $\Lambda$.
-This gives truncation effects that are $\mathcal{O}\left(\frac{1}{\sqrt{\Lambda!}}\right)$.
-Note that these expressions were derived for a theory with a single bosonic mode, but it is expected that the general scaling of the truncation corrections should hold for larger systems.
+Note that these expressions were derived for a theory with a single bosonic mode, but it is expected that the general scaling of the truncation corrections should hold for larger systems since the scalings are determined by local properties of the Hamiltonian.